-“Clampherdown” (see above) A play on clamp, which refers to: various appliances, tools, or instruments with opposite sides or parts which may be screwed or otherwise brought together, so as to seize, hold, compress, or pinch anything.
-[The Oxford English Dictionary] The name also has an echo of ‘battern down the hatches’, part of the preparation for bad weather at sea.
+“Clampherdown”; (see above) a play on clamp, which refers to: various appliances, tools, or instruments with opposite sides or parts that may be screwed or otherwise brought together, so as to seize, hold, compress, or pinch anything.
+[The Oxford English Dictionary] The name also has an echo of ‘batten down the hatches’, part of the preparation for bad weather at sea.

 The two breech-loading 16·25 inch (41·3cm.) guns were the largest then fitted to an HM Ship but the barrels had a short life and tended to droop.
 They also took four or five minutes to load and were open to the elements and hostile fire – not in barbettes or turrets..
 There were other guns of smaller calibre.

 racked: in this context, strained – sometimes spelt wracked – wrecked